shuiwenqingtian/Resume/README.md

 Unzip moderncv, modercv and templates is included.

-Put my tow resumes into modercv root directory.
+Put my two resumes into modercv root directory.

 Use a tool to build these tex files.
 In fedora, I use geany editor.